Bev Craig: Early life and education

-Craig is originally from Belfast and is the city council’s first female and LGBT leader.
-She grew up on a council estate just outside Belfast and moved to Manchester from Northern Ireland in 2003.
-She told the BBC, "I grew up in social housing and my family still rely on it.
-I know the value of [what] the safety net of a good quality home can give you when times are tough", and that she wanted "to reach a point where me being a woman and being gay is entirely uninteresting and unremarkable".
+Speaking about her upbringing, Craig told the BBC: "I grew up in social housing and my family still rely on it.
+I know the value of [what] the safety net of a good quality home can give you when times are tough".
+She also said that she wanted "to reach a point where me being a woman and being gay is entirely uninteresting and unremarkable".

-She graduated from Manchester University in 2007 with a degree in politics and modern history and later gaining a postgraduate in Local Government Management from Warwick Business School and a MA in public policy and governance from UoM, both whilst working full time.
-She has held a range of jobs across local government, higher education and working for the trade union UNISON.
+Craig graduated from the University of Manchester in 2007 with a degree in politics and modern history.
+While working full-time, she later gained a postgraduate qualification in local government management from Warwick Business School and a Master of Arts degree in public policy and governance from the University of Manchester.

+Before entering senior political office, Craig worked in local government, higher education and the trade union movement, including for the public-service trade union UNISON.